espdev/csaps/README.md

 # CSAPS: Cubic spline approximation (smoothing)

-This package provides cubic smoothing spline for data approximation.
+This package provides cubic smoothing spline for univariate/multivariate data approximation.
 The smoothing parameter can be calculated automatically or it can be set manually.

-The smoothing parameter should be in range `[0, 1]` where:
+The smoothing parameter should be in range `[0, 1]` where bounds are:
 * 0: The smoothing spline is the least-squares straight line fit to the data
 * 1: The natural cubic spline interpolant